DevSnicket/eunice/README.md

   - lower right
 ```

-### Analyzers / Processors
+### Analyzers

-Analyzers are implemented to create the YAML files, which can then be optionally post-processed and combined.
-Currently in development is a JavaScript analyzer and a processor that groups items by their identifiers.
+Analyzers are implemented to create the YAML files, one is currently in development for JavaScript analyzer.

+### Processors

+The YAML files can then be optionally post-processed including combining the output of different analyzers.
+Currently there are processors written in JavaScript to:
+- group items by their identifier
+- order items by their type

 ### Renderer